ResearchQA: Evaluating Scholarly Question Answering at Scale Across 75 Fields with Survey-Mined Questions and Rubrics

-\paragraph{Setup.} Hybrid rubrics are compared against survey rubrics and parametric rubrics.
-For each rubric item, experts judge the number of sentences that should be used to address the item in an answer and how its omission affects answer quality.
-Additionally, annotators can flag a number of errors of a rubric item \rubricitem: (1) \rubricitem is difficult to judge; (2) \rubricitem is unclear; (3) \rubricitem is an empty or unspecific assessment (e.g., it is a mere rephrasing of the query);\footnote{A rule-based system is also employed to detect vacuous rubric items, where rubric items need to include at least one substantive word not present in the original query.} (4) \rubricitem contains an error (e.g., it cites a non-existent paper).
+\paragraph{Setup.} Rubric items are judged on the number of sentences that should be used to address the item in an answer and how its omission affects answer quality (\Cref{fig:query-rubric-quality}).
+Additionally, annotators can flag a number of errors of a rubric item \rubricitem: (1) \rubricitem is difficult to judge; (2) \rubricitem is unclear; (3) \rubricitem is an empty or unspecific assessment (e.g., it is a mere rephrasing of the query);\footnote{A rule-based system is also employed to detect unspecific rubric items, where rubric items need to include at least one substantive word not present in the original query.} (4) \rubricitem contains an error (e.g., it cites a non-existent paper).
 The presence of any of these flags voids the quality of the rubric item.
-Annotation scales and labels are listed in \Cref{fig:query-rubric-quality}.
+We compare among hybrid, survey, and parametric rubrics.